-There’s something about artists that get discovered quite late in life – they are like wine, they get better with age – such as the late Louise Bourgeois who became a critically-acclaimed artist at the age of 70 and went on to change the face of modern and contemporary art.
+There's something about artists that get discovered quite late in life – they are like wine, and they get better with age – such as the late Louise Bourgeois who became a critically-acclaimed artist at the age of 70 and went on to change the face of modern and contemporary art.

 Phyllida Barlow seems to be the next Bourgeois, in the same breadth of class and momentum.
 According to this article, Phyllida was an art teacher to the likes of Angela de la Cruz and Rachel Whiteread and only started to receive some acclaim well into her retirement age.
 But seeing her show at the Hauser and Wirth, there's no doubt we are just seeing the tip of the iceberg of Phyllida's art.

 **The Hauser and Wirth first floor is a jungle of towering blocks supported by long wooden stilts resting on cement mounds, scattered over almost the entire space of the room.
 They all look unstable.
 To move around it, you have to zigzag and navigate your way around these obstructions.
 Despite the concrete chaos, something pulls me back to the centre where I can screen and scan these huge blocks threatening to topple over me.
 I wonder if the wooden support would snap and I'd be squashed flat to the ground.

 And that's the beauty of the installation.
 The viewer, the space and the sculptures have an ambiguous connection.
 The viewer faces the challenge to confront these sculptures mentally and physically by navigating thru limited space.
 With this seemingly urban chaos, it came as no surprise when I watched an old video about Phyllida explaining that the street is what normally inspires her.